 - (a) Communication: COM:723, ENG:105 or SPC:112.
 Credits: 6 - (b) Math and Science.
 Credits: 3 - (c) Social Science/Humanities.
 Credits: 3 - (d) The College Experience: SDV:179.
 Credits: 3 - (e) Computer Literacy: BCA:112 , BCA:212, GIS:111, SDV:200.
-Credits: 1.5 - f) Complete a minimum of 43.5 credits in general education or career-technical education.
+Credits: 1.5 - Complete a minimum of 43.5 credits in general education or careertechnical education.

-PHILOSOPHY STATEMENT FOR TECHNICAL EDUCATION
+PHILOSOPHY STATEMENT FOR CAREER AND TECHNICAL EDUCATION

-A technical education at Northeast Iowa Community College (NICC) offers you the opportunity and encouragement to become a competent, responsible individual with the ability to adapt to a changing workplace and understand the importance of lifelong learning.
+Career and technical education at Northeast lowa Community College (NICC) offers you the opportunity and encouragement to become a competent, responsible individual with the ability to adapt to a changing workplace and understand the importance of lifelong learning.
 Through a variety of teaching strategies, NICC's faculty and staff assist you in acquiring the general and specific skills essential for success in work, career and life.
-Technical education at NICC emphasizes critical thinking, problemsolving and hands-on application of principles based on a strong theoretical foundation.
+Career and technical education at NICC emphasizes critical thinking, problem-solving and hands-on application of principles based on a strong theoretical foundation.
 It allows you to develop an ability to: